He was confident. A risk taker.

 His handshake left yours throbbing,

-and a cloud of tobacco smoke hung always round his head.
+and a cloud of tobacco smoke hung always around his head.

 He was a country bloke at heart, and as honest as the day is long.